kbop543-zz/Elaine/README.md

 A game built using Android Studio and libGDX, inspired by Flappy Bird but with a Jamaican twist!

+Download the video from the Demo file to see how it works!

 TODO:
 -Add levels and villians